jmbhughes/asteroids/README.md

 ## New features added already
 - Converted to Bevy 0.10
 - Fixed bullet bug where the bullet first shows up in the center of the screen
+- Added start menu and settings menus (followed [this example](https://github.com/bevyengine/bevy/blob/release-0.10.0/examples/games/game_menu.rs))

 ## Roadmap
+- Clean up code!
+It's currently all one messy file.
 - Allow lives for the ship
-- Add menus
+- Add pause menu
+- Return to menu on death
 - Keep a high score (longest duration plus asteroids shot or something)
 - Change shape of asteroids to something more visually interesting
 - Add sound effects
-- Bulid with webassembly for online play?
+- Build with webassembly for online play?
 - Make a more complicated game from it where you can get powerups or upgrade your ship?